-The Water Code, passed in 1981, is one of the most impactful pieces of legislation that carried over from Pinochet regime.
+Passed in 1981, the Water Code is one of the most impactful pieces of legislation that carried over from Pinochet regime.
 The Code allowed for water rights privatization, virtually selling the majority of Chile's rivers, while simultaneously separating these rights from connecting land ownership (Carruthers 2008).
 Water rights are still granted by the national government upon request, at which time the specified water leaves national authority (OECD 2014).
-While there are technically six different types of water rights that can be permitted, nonconsumptive and consumptive are the most prevalent to hydropower dilemmas.
-While major social issues are generated by the availability and use of consumptive water rights, engaging with potable water needs and perhaps a wider Chilean audience, I will focus on non-consumptive.
-A non-consumptive right determines that water must eventually reenter a river after use, although no holding time is specified, while consumptive determines that the water will not be returned (Prieto 2012).
-Non-consumptive rights are permitted as long as the water is physically available.
+Although there are technically six different types of water rights that can be permitted, non-consumptive and consumptive are the most prevalent to hydropower dilemmas.
+While major controversies are generated by the availability and use of consumptive water rights, engaging with potable water needs and perhaps a wider Chilean audience, I will focus on non-consumptive.
+Non-consumptive rights determine that water must eventually reenter a river after use, although no holding time is specified, and are permitted as long as the water is physically available (Prieto 2012).
 If a specific non-consumptive right becomes competitive, meaning that it is desired by more than one stakeholder, the right is allocated to the highest bidder.
 Beyond original acquisition, there is no additional or systematic payment required for a non-consumptive right.
-Once a permit is acquired, it is freely tradable regardless of what the additional uses are, ultimately making rivers a cost-free and thus profitable resource (Preito 2012).
+Once a permit is acquired, it is freely tradable regardless of what the additional uses are, ultimately making rivers cost-free and thus profitable resources (Preito 2012).